Modern Slavery Act

 Our policies

-We have published our Anti-Slavery Policy to all staff.
-Our Governance & Risk team keeps this under review and works with the rest of the Firm to help ensure compliance with the policy and to give guidance on any concerns or breaches.
-Our Whistleblowing Policy encourages the Firm’s employees to report any concerns.
+The Firm’s Anti-Slavery Policy is published and made available to all staff.
+The Governance & Risk team keeps relevant policies under regular review and works with colleagues across the Firm to support compliance and to provide guidance on any concerns or potential breaches.

 Continuous improvement